Dre Campbell Farm

 Another method to remove a skunk from your premises without harming it is to set up a trap.

-You will need a trap that has a door that springs shut when the skunk steps on a trigger plate inside the trap.
+You will need a trap with a door that springs shut when the skunk steps on a trigger plate inside the trap.

 It is best to bait the trap with food that will not spoil, such as cat food, marshmallows, or dog biscuits.
 Place the bait in the back of the trap so the skunk has to step on the trigger plate to reach it.